LifeOf97/openuserdata/README.md

 - You can increase & decrease bulk user at once.
 - You can update the password of all users in an application.
   > NOTE: All users in an application must share the same password.

+#
+Will keep updating this README file as changes occures.
+Thank you.